Chester, CH1 1LG

 The entrance to the Corn Exchange cinema can be seen in the above photograph, the final arch to the right.
 The advertising bill board can be seen in the doorway.

-Look carefully at the above photograph.
+Look carefully at the above photograph that was sent in by Rachel Cross, secretary of the Chester Film Society.
 You will see centre of the picture an area in black & white, which highlights the Picturedrome sign.
-Rachel Cross advises that the photograph is dated 1923.
+Rachel advises that the photograph is dated 1923.

 A redundant doorman who had worked there, refusing to accept that it was now closed, would stand in front of the new Woolworths store shouting “seats in all parts”.

 The Corn Exchange cinema in Eastgate Street was opposite the Grosvenor Hotel.
 It opened on 8th November 1909.
 It was Chester’s first permanent cinema.
-The upper part was leased to a Mr and Mrs Will Hunter for film shows.
+The upper part was leased to Mr & Mrs Will Hunter for film shows.
+It held approximately 400 seats.

 At the time of opening there was no separate projection room.
 The cinematograph act was introduced in 1910 and all places that screened nitrate film had to have a projection room.